Friends-In-Town-app/server/README.md

 # server
 This server will be a nodejs application using expressjs library.
-It will have a REST API to receive http requests to manage a user's functionalities.
+It will have a REST API to receive http requests from users clients (app or webpage) in order to use their functionalities.
 It will store data in MongoDB.

 <h3>technology stack:</h3>